944 Hidalgo: Physical characteristics

 In the Tholen and Bus–DeMeo classification, Hidalgo is a dark, carbonaceous D-type asteroid.

 According to the surveys carried out by the Japanese Akari satellite and the NEOWISE mission of NASA's Wide-field Infrared Survey Explorer, Hidalgo measures 52.45 and 61.4 kilometers in diameter and its surface has a low albedo of 0.042 and 0.028, respectively.
 The prominent JPL Small-Body Database currently gives a diameter of 38 kilometers taken from the publication Hazards due to Comets and Asteroids (Tom Gehrels, 1994).
 The Collaborative Asteroid Lightcurve Link assumes a standard albedo for a carbonaceous asteroid of 0.057 and derives a diameter of 44.6 km based on an absolute magnitude of 10.48, while Johnston's archive adopts Akari's diameter of 52 km with an albedo of 0.042.

 In the late 1990s, a network of astronomers worldwide gathered lightcurve data that was ultimately used to derive the spin states and shape models of 10 new asteroids, including Hidalgo.
 The authors describe the shape model as having 'very large flat areas and a "rectangular" pole-on silhouette, which are strong indications of a highly nonconvex shape'.
 Some of the light curves show sharp minima, which indicates the object shape may have two lobes.
 Lightcurve data has also been recorded by observers at the Antelope Hills Observatory in Colorado, United States.
-When Pluto was discovered Hidalgo was the furthest known minor planet from the Sun.
+Before Pluto was discovered in 1930, Hidalgo was the furthest known minor planet from the Sun.